by Matt, Jan 2022

 To get there, drive 17 miles north from Cody, then turn onto Chief Joseph Highway (Route 296) which will continue for 45 miles until it connects with the Beartooth Highway.

-I haven’t driven the Chief Joseph Highway yet, but it’s on my bucket list for sure.
-As you can see from the map, there are also a lot of switchbacks on this road.
+The Chief Joseph Highway is another beautiful drive but I prefer the Beartooth Highway if it is open because it is more scenic.
+As you can see from the map, there are also a lot of switchbacks on the Chief Joseph Highway.

 The road follows the path the Nez Perce Indians used as they were fleeing from the US Army in 1877.